 ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

-Introduction: Histograms
+3 Histograms

-The file Vanhove2015_Vpn.csv contains a couple of pieces of information about the participants in an experiment that I conducted several years ago: ID, scores on German, English and French vocabulary tests (Wortschatz, Englisch and Französisch, respectively), sex (Geschlecht), and age (Alter).
+The file Vanhove2015_Vpn.csv contains a couple of pieces of information about the participants in an experiment that I conducted several years ago (Vanhove 2016): ID, scores on German, English and French vocabulary tests (Wortschatz, Englisch and Französisch, respectively), sex (Geschlecht), and age (Alter).
 Make sure that this file is stored in the data subdirectory of the R project you created.
 Now read in the data as explained in the primer on working with datasets.

 Rows: 80 Columns: 6